Business Plot: 1933

 On July 1, 1933, Butler met with MacGuire and Bill Doyle for the first time.
-Gerald C. MacGuire was a $100-a-week bond salesman for Wall Street banking firm Grayson Murphy & Company and a member of the Connecticut American Legion.
-Bill Doyle was commander of the Massachusetts American Legion.
+MacGuire was a $100-a-week bond salesman for Wall Street banking firm Grayson Murphy & Company and a member of the Connecticut American Legion.
+Doyle was commander of the Massachusetts American Legion.
 Butler stated that he was asked to run for National Commander of the American Legion.

 On July 3 or 4, Butler held a second meeting with MacGuire and Doyle.
 He stated that they offered to get hundreds of supporters at the American Legion convention to ask for a speech.
 MacGuire left a typewritten speech with Butler that they proposed he read at the convention.
 "It urged the American Legion convention to adopt a resolution calling for the United States to return to the gold standard, so that when veterans were paid the bonus promised to them, the money they received would not be worthless paper."
 The inclusion of this demand further increased Butler's suspicion.

 Around August 1, MacGuire visited Butler alone.
-Butler stated that MacGuire told him Grayson Murphy underwrote the formation of the American Legion in New York, and Butler told MacGuire that the American Legion was "nothing but a strikebreaking outfit."
+Butler stated that MacGuire told him business executive Grayson Murphy underwrote the formation of the American Legion in New York, and Butler told MacGuire that the American Legion was "nothing but a strikebreaking outfit."
 Butler never saw Doyle again.

 On September 24, MacGuire visited Butler's hotel room in Newark.
 In late September Butler met with Robert Sterling Clark.
 Clark was an art collector and an heir to the Singer Corporation fortune.
 MacGuire had known Clark when Clark was a second lieutenant in China during the Boxer Rebellion, where he had been nicknamed "the millionaire lieutenant".

 1934

 During the first half of 1934, MacGuire traveled to Europe and mailed postcards to Butler.
 On March 6, MacGuire wrote Clark and Clark's attorney a letter describing the Croix-de-Feu, a nationalist French league of the Interwar period.

 On August 22, Butler met MacGuire at a hotel, the last time Butler met him.
 According to Butler's account, it was on this occasion that MacGuire asked Butler to run a new veterans' organization and lead a coup attempt against the President.
+Butler revealed the story of the plot to Paul Comly French, a Philadelphia Record reporter.

-On September 13, Paul Comly French, a reporter who had once been Butler's personal secretary, met MacGuire in his office.
+On September 13, French, who had once been Butler's personal secretary, met MacGuire in his office.
+MacGuire was open about his fascist desires and the plot to take over the government.
 In late September, Butler told Veterans of Foreign Wars (VFW) commander James E. Van Zandt that co-conspirators would be meeting him at an upcoming Veterans of Foreign Wars convention.

-On November 20 the Committee began examining evidence.
-French broke the story in the Philadelphia Record and New York Post on November 21.
+On November 20, the McCormack-Dickstein Committee began examining evidence.
+French broke the story in the Philadelphia Record and the New York Post on November 21.
 On November 22, The New York Times wrote its first article on the story and described it as a "gigantic hoax".